Ghost nearly dies after wolfing down 24 chocolates

 PDSA Vet Hermione added: “Chocolate contains a chemical called theobromine, which is toxic to most animals including dogs and cats.
 Signs a pet may have eaten chocolate can include vomiting, diarrhoea, drinking excessively, shaking and restlessness.
 At higher doses, signs can even progress to an abnormal heart rhythm, raised body temperature, rapid breathing and seizures.

-“Without rapid treatment, severe chocolate poisoning can also cause kidney failure and at in severe cases, death.
+“Without rapid treatment, severe chocolate poisoning can be fatal.
 It’s best to contact the vet as soon as you notice your pet’s eaten something they shouldn’t rather than waiting for symptoms, as by the time you see these signs the toxin has already passed into the body.

 Erin said: “We’re so grateful to PDSA for their help, I don’t know what we would have done without them.
 Thankfully Ghost is back to his usual self just in time for Christmas.”